modelcontextprotocol/specification/docs/specification/revisions/draft/auth/oauth2.md

 ## Flows
 ### Initialization
-During initialization, if the client and server both support the `oauth2` capability, the client **SHOULD** include an access token in all subsequent requests.
+During initialization, if the server supports the `oauth2` capability, the client **SHOULD** include an access token in all subsequent requests.
 If the client does not have an access token, the client **SHOULD** obtain one.

 ### Obtaining an Access Token